 The problem is, if we don't educate candidates before we train them, it could lead to difficulties.
 Consider how you learned to drive.
 You need knowledge of the laws and then the actual training of getting behind the wheel (e.g., aspects of driving and using different car parts such as the accelerator, clutch and brakes).
 The same can be said for learning about the birds and the bees; if the education part isn't done effectively, the training could lead to undesirable results.
 It is the appropriate balance of the two that is required for driving a car, the birds and the bees, as well as IT management.

-GIIM focuses on helping people in organizations learn, via education not training.
+GIIM focuses on helping people ann organizations learn via education not training.
 Learning is about discovery.
 It is about building awareness, competencies, self-confidence, and interpersonal leadership attributes.

 You can train someone on how to do tasks because the skills they require are often one-dimensional.
 However, people skills are multi-dimensional.
 They address issues such as relationships and attitudes that require an ongoing learning process instead of a single training event.

-Our programs, which focus on leadership and management skills.
+GIIM programs focus on IT leadership and management skills.
 Learning through education challenges people to develop awareness and gain insights.
-It encourages people to evaluate their actions and their way of thinking and develops the ability to apply new skills in different life arenas.
+It encourages people to evaluate their actions and their way of thinking, and develops the ability to apply new skills in innovative ways.
 Training does none of these.

 For a program to be successful, executives must be clear about what they want their people to accomplish when it's over.
 After all, the only reason to educate and train people is to help them meet specific work objectives, be better motivated employees, and prepare them for more challenging careers; especially in todays dynamic world.
 Organizations can't afford to leave those objectives unstated or to delegate deciding their people's objectives to others.
 GIIM has experienced mentors to work with executives and candidates to ensure the objectives are clearly defined and achievable.

 Also, elite universities choose professors for their ability to do research.
 Tenure-track and tenured professors teach as little as they can, and often leave what used to be their core task to ill-paid adjuncts and inexperienced graduate students.
 Even when they enter the classroom, they offer courses so minutely specialized that the big practical questions never get discussed.
 GIIM leverages seasoned faculty from multiple leading universities (in addition to experienced practitioners) to teach its courses and provide a balance of academic rigor with practical relevance.

 Having the returning employee demonstrate new skills for a manager corroborates two important things: